-According to Allidina, red peppers are high in vitamin C, carotenoids, polyphenols, and other phytochemicals.
+According to experts, red peppers are high in vitamin C, carotenoids, polyphenols, and other phytochemicals.
 “A cup of red peppers contains three times the vitamin C of an orange.”
 Red peppers are best eaten raw because the heat in the heating process depletes the vitamin C concentration.

 Is capsicum good for your liver?

-These vibrantly coloured vegetables are healthier than you believe!
+Yes, These vibrantly coloured vegetables are healthier than you believe!
 A cup of chopped red bell pepper contains as much vitamin C as an orange!
 Another anti-oxidant that helps to protect the liver is vitamin C.

 Is capsicum good for skin?

-Capsicum consumption keeps the skin clear and avoids rashes and pimples.
+Yes, Capsicum consumption keeps the skin clear and avoids rashes and pimples.
 It contains vitamin A, which is beneficial to the eyes and aids in the prevention of eye problems.

 What Colour capsicum is the healthiest?

-Because they’ve been on the vine the longest, red peppers have the greatest nutrients.
+Red peppers as they’ve been on the vine the longest, red peppers have the greatest nutrients.
 Green peppers are harvested sooner, before they become yellow, orange, and finally red.
 Red bell peppers offer nearly 11 times more beta-carotene and 1.5 times more vitamin C than green bell peppers.

 Does capsicum reduce inflammation?

 Yes, capsicum helps to decrease the inflammatory process.
 Helps your body maintain free radicals and keeps our immunity level good.